ronitsinha/Final_Project/README.md

 ![Alt text](./assets/images/screenshot.png?raw=true)

-The DOOM weapon sprites should be creditted to Falcon Delta, and the raycasting uses a Go binding of SFML found
+The DOOM weapon sprites should be creditted to Falcon Delta, and this project uses a Go binding of SFML found
 here: https://github.com/zyedidia/sfml

 The raycasting is based on Lode Vandevenne's tutorial on raycasting using